ankane/mapkick/README.md

 <%= js_map data, library: {hash: true} %>
 ```

-See the documentation for [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/map/) and [MapLibre GL JS](https://maplibre.org/maplibre-gl-js-docs/api/map/) for more info
+See the documentation for [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/map/) for more info

 ### Global Options